 The Doctor: It's better that way.
-People who know for certain tend to be like Mr Halpen.
+People who know for certain tend to be like Mr. Halpen.

-— somewhere in the distant future.
-It is the Oodsphere, home planet of the Ood, the apparently willing slave race we first met in "The Impossible Planet"
+The Doctor and Donna land on a gorgeous snowy world your favourite alpine vistas, cranked up to 11 4126 AD, the time of the Second Great and Bountiful Human Empire.
+It is the Oodsphere, home planet of the Ood, the apparently willing slave race we first met in "The Impossible Planet"/"The Satan Pit".

 The Doctor and Donna sneak off to interview some Ood, but the only hint the Ood themselves can give is that "the circle must be broken"note .
-The Doctor and Donna discover, to their horror and disgust, that the process that wild Ood undergo to turn them into slave Oods is... lobotomy.
+The Doctor and Donna discover, to their horror and disgust, that the process that wild Ood undergo to turn them into slave Ood is... lobotomy.
 The communication orb isn't just an addition to their bodies: it's a replacement for their second, external brain.
 The Doctor gently connects to Donna telepathically and helps her hear the collective mind-song of those Ood that are still intact.

 But even the unaltered Ood are being restrained somehow something is holding back their song.
-That's when they come across the third brain of the collective Ood consciousness, a giant mass imprisoned in a ring of machinery and electricity — the circle which must be broken.
+That's when they come across the third brain of the collective Ood consciousness, a giant mass imprisoned in a ring of machinery and electricity the circle which must be broken.

 They save the Ood using the tried and trusted method of blowing things up, hear their Song of Freedom, and receive in return a cryptic message about the Doctor's song ending soon.